tikan/rmock/README.rst

 Dependencies
 ============
-Library was tested on python2.7/unix systems.
+Library was tested on python2.7 under Linux systems.

 Examples
 ========